zolomart-dev/hiring-exercises/data/README.md

 ## Evaluation Criteria

+- Innovation: Creativity in the approaches proposed and crazy new ideas you want to try out beyond this exercise with us.
+(This is a very important part of the exercise!)
 - Depth of Analysis: How well do you identify linguistic challenges and dataset nuances?
 - Technical Rigor: Are your methods appropriate and optimized?
 - Clarity: Can stakeholders understand your process and results?